 - 2-AG: This endocannabinoid is found in high concentrations in the central nervous system.

 - Anandamide: The receptor responsible for the therapeutic benefits associated with THC.

 There are also two types of receptors found within the endocannabinoid system:

 - CB1 receptors: Found throughout the brain and spinal cord; they’re also present in other parts of the body including the kidneys, liver, heart and glands.
-They help regulate memory, thinking processes, appetite and pain sensation.
+They help regulate memory, thinking processes, appetite and discomfort pathways.

 - CB2 receptors: Located primarily on white blood cells and some nerve cells in peripheral nervous system tissues outside the central nervous system such as spleen and tonsils; they play a role in regulating immune response to infection by activating certain types of T cells.

 The ECS is responsible for maintaining homeostasis, or balance, within the body.
 This includes regulating discomfort response, neurological functions, immune health, and gastrointestinal health.
 The Cannabis sativa plant contains compounds that interact with the endocannabinoid system by binding to receptors within the body.